-- 2. Use the drop-down list to select one camera, and check the Enable option. - 3.
-Move the slide bar of Sampling range (20) to decrease the fogginess of the image. - 4.
-Check the Colorful mode option, and move the slide bar of Normalization (40) to adjust the image color. - 5.
+- 2. Use the drop-down list to select one camera, and select Enable. - 3.
+Move the slide of Sampling range (20) to decrease the fogginess of the image. - 4.
+Select Colorful mode, and move the slide bar of Normalization (40) to adjust the image color. - 5.
 When the image enhancement is enabled, the system load will increase.
 Adjust the Refresh rate by moving the slide bar to optimize system performance. - 6.
-If you want to view the demonstration of this function, click the Demo button.
+If you want to view the demonstration of this function, click the Demo button. - Click Schedule to set a schedule to enable the function.
+For details, see Video Analysis Schedule later in this chapter

-Video Stabilization
+3.14 Video Stabilization